Flying-Acorn/Soil-SDK-Unity/README.md

 - 📢 **In-App Advertisement**: Monetize your game with integrated advertisement solutions.

 ## Quick Start

-1. Clone or download the Soil SDK for Unity.
-2. Import into your Unity project.
-3. Follow the [integration guides](./docs/README.md) for each service you need.
-4. Start building!

 For detailed setup and usage, check out the [documentation](./docs/README.md).